melontini/andromeda-wiki/docs/items/README.md

 description: Item related tweaks
 ---

+### Tooltips 💬 (0.8.0+)

+Adds more useful info to various tooltips.
+You can enable/disable each one.

+* Clock.
+Shows current in-game time.
+* Compass.
+Shows distance to compass' target.
+* Recovery Compass.
+Shows distance to the last death spot.

 ### Lockpick 🔓 (0.7.0+)

 A creative only item, which allows opening things that you shouldn't.